 - Examine hiring tools such as interview questions to ensure they’re as culturally neutral as possible.

 - Avoid the use of idioms and unfamiliar turns of phrase during interviews as these can be intimidating to a non-English speaker.
 Make an effort to speak slowly and clearly too.

 - Prioritize job requirements according to the minimum that’s needed to get a worker in the door, identifying which skills can be developed later and clearly explain this to the job seeker.

 Above all, encourage co-workers to be supportive.
 If practical, assign a buddy to help the new worker negotiate the adjustment period.

 For more information about the resettlement process, check out ISSofBC’s Refugee Readiness Hub.
 It’s a regularly updated resource designed to assist sponsors, service providers, employers and others wanting to help welcome newcomers to BC.

-For information about resettlement at the national level, visit Immigration, Refugee and Citizenship Canada’s Website.
+For information about resettlement at the national level, visit Immigration, Refugees and Citizenship Canada’s website.